Finding the job you want is hard.

 Whether you're looking to reenter the workforce or leave your current position, the excitement of a new career is often thwarted by the daunting task of job searching.
 Do you really want to sift through job boards to find potential openings, put more time into perfecting your resume, and sit around waiting for the phone to ring?

-To make the process easier, consider working with a recruiter.
-When working with a recruiter, you're not totally alone in your job search.
+To make the process easier, job seekers should consider working with a recruiter.
+When working with a recruiter or a recruitment agency, you're not totally alone in your job search.
 A recruiter could match you with a job that requires your skills and experiences.

 Keep in mind that a recruiter's job is not to find you a job.
 Recruiters are hired by businesses looking for employees to fill their open positions.
 They don't find jobs for people — they find people for jobs.
 However, you gain several perks as a job seeker in a recruiter's candidate pool.
 Below are seven reasons why you should use a recruiter for your job search.